 7. The Einstein Field Equations

-Only fitting that that the greatest physicist has a second equation in this list and one arguably more important than his first.
-It gives the fundamental reason for gravity, mass curving spacetime (a four dimensional combination of 3D space and time).
+Only fitting that the greatest physicist has a second equation in this list and one arguably more important than his first.
+It gives the fundamental reason for gravity, mass curving spacetime (a four-dimensional combination of 3D space and time).

 The equation actually hides 10 partial differential equations by using tensor notation (everything with indices is a tensor).
-The left hand side contains the Einstein tensor (G) which tells you the curvature of spacetime and this is related to the stress-energy tensor (T) which tells you the distribution of energy in the universe on the right hand side.
-A cosmological constant term (Λ) can be included in the equation to attribute for our expanding universe, although physicists are unsure of what is actually causing this expansion.
+The left-hand side contains the Einstein tensor (G) which tells you the curvature of spacetime and this is related to the stress-energy tensor (T) which tells you the distribution of energy in the universe on the right-hand side.
+A cosmological constant term (Λ) can be included in the equation to attribute to our expanding universe, although physicists are unsure of what is actually causing this expansion.
 This theory completely changed our understanding of the universe and has since been experimentally validated, a beautiful example being the bending of light around stars or planets.

 8. Heisenberg's Uncertainty Principle